Paint Glossary: All About Paint, Color and Tools

 Matte/Flat -- Smooth finish, has little or no sheen.
 Helps hide surface imperfections but may suffer damage more easily than other finishes.
 Best for low-traffic areas.

 Satin -- Silky, pearl-like finish, stain-resistant.
-Creates protective shell that resists moisture and mildew.
+Creates a protective shell that resists moisture and mildew.
 Good for kitchens, bathrooms and high-traffic areas.

 Semigloss -- Sleek, radiant and high resistance to moisture.
 Good for cabinets, doors and windows.